WilliamNTN/Competitive-Programming/README.md

 Ladder 1400/1500+:
 	Solutions to problems from ladders 1400+ and 1500+ at a2oj.com

-codeJam:
+kickstart:
-	Solutions to codeJam problems
+	Solutions to kickstart problems

 Study:
 	Codes for studies of some programming subjects